-There’s a couple of reasons why I’ve been thinking about glass ceilings in restaurants this week.
+There are a couple of reasons why I’ve been thinking about glass ceilings in restaurants this week.
 I took a look at the total number of visits to my top posts and, apart from the various Taste of a decade posts which draw a lot of traffic, Swingin’ at Maxwell’s Plum is #1.
-An elaborate stained glass ceiling was one of the most striking features of Maxwell’s Plum in New York City, and another was created for the San Francisco Plum (pictured) which opened in 1981.
+An elaborate stained glass ceiling was one of the most striking features of Maxwell’s Plum in New York City, and also at the San Francisco Plum (pictured) which opened in 1981.

 The menu from this restaurant which I just acquired displays on its cover a pledge of quality accompanied by the signature of the restaurant’s owner.
 One of the sentences jumps out at me: “More ingredients go into our pizza than the normal recipe calls for.”
 Yikes, say no more!